gzzen/stat-201-group-projct/intro.md

 From the histogram and box-plot above, We can see that ...[TO-DO].
 However, due to sampling variation, we are not ready reach a conclusion yet.
 Therefore, we plan to implement the following statistical methods to address the gap:

 ### Bootstrap sampling
 We plan to use bootstrap sampling to carry out 1000 resamples (reps = 1000) with replacement from the dataset.
-We will measure the approximated sampling variation with standard error, and calculate confidence intervals at a 5% significance level to find plausible values for the estimates under two coaches: the mean goal difference ($/mu_s_hat$ for Solskjær, $/mu_m_hat$ for Mourinho) and standard deviation of goal difference ($/sigma_s_hat$ for Solskjær, $/sigma_m_hat$ for Mourinho) in each replication.
+We will measure the approximated sampling variation with standard error, and calculate confidence intervals at a 5% significance level to find plausible values for the estimates under two coaches: the mean goal difference ($\hat{\mu_s}$​​​​ for Solskjær, $\hat\mu_m$​​​​ for Mourinho) and standard deviation of goal difference ($\hat\sigma_s$​​​​ for Solskjær, $\hat\sigma_m$​​​​ for Mourinho) in each replication.

 ### Hypothesis testing
 We plan to do hypothesis tests for two parameters under two categories.
 Denote $\mu_s$ as mean, $\sigma_s$ as standard deviation of goal difference for Solskjær and $\mu_m$ as mean, $\sigma_m$ as standard deviation of goal difference for Mourinho.